ding-lab/spatial_driver_co-detection_paper/README.md

 * The version of perl installed on the server that scVarScan was run on was v5.26.2.
 The post-processing scripts run with the conda python 3.9.6 environment from [automated_scrublet](https://github.com/Aust1nS2/automated_scrublet) active.
 * The worklog for running scVarScan can be found at `spatial_driver_co-detection_paper/snRNA_mutation_mapping/matching_snRNA_mutation_mapping_worklog.sh`
 * post processing scripts are located in `spatial_driver_co-detection_paper/snRNA_mutation_mapping`

+Variant calling (snvs/indels) was run using [Somaticwrapper](https://github.com/ding-lab/somaticwrapper) and it's implementation in the [PECGS pipeline](https://github.com/ding-lab/pecgs-pipeline).

 ## Data Acccess